leggedrobotics/workflows/best-practices/cpp/README.md

 1. **The single-responsibility principle**
   "There should never be more than one reason for a class to change."
-   I.e. every class should have only one responsibility. [more](https://www.cs.utexas.edu/users/downing/papers/SRP-1996.pdf)
+   I.e. every class should have only one responsibility.
+This principle also applies to functions (non class members) [more](https://www.cs.utexas.edu/users/downing/papers/SRP-1996.pdf)
 2. **The open–closed principle**
    "Software entities should be open for extension, but closed for modification."
    I.e. If you want do add a new feature you should be able to do so without having to change the existing code (ideally). [more](https://courses.cs.duke.edu/fall07/cps108/papers/ocp.pdf)